 One of our Evolutionary Parents, Kristy Hughes, decided it was time to write her representative about the dismal state of maternity leave coverage in both her state and country (the USA).
 We posted a draft earlier and got some great feedback.
 After a long wait (sorry!), I have the final version ready for download.
-I am posting the full text here for you to read and a link at the bottom for you to download.
+I am posting the full text here for you to read.
 You will also find the download in the Download page of the Resources section.

 And for those of you unaware who your representative is, here is a list for your review courtesy of Contacting the Congress.

 Here we go and remember the download is at the bottom, after the references listed here in the post…

 I am writing you to ask that you help families by working to increase both the amount of maternity leave allotted and to provide paid leave to new mothers in [INSERT STATE HERE].
 I understand that the Family and Medical Leave Act allows employees up to 12 weeks of unpaid leave, although only six weeks of short term disability may be given.
 Therefore, for many families, six weeks can be the only amount of time they can afford to take off with their newborn babies.
 With many families relying on two incomes to survive, a program (in this case, the FMLA) that does not provide for any compensation is one that becomes non-viable for many of the people it is designed to help.
 As few states have any policies in place to improve upon the FMLA, it remains the centerpiece of US maternity leave policy.